NPN/coerceo/README.md

 This game is licensed under the AGPLv3.

+This game uses the font [Fira Sans](https://github.com/mozilla/Fira) which is licensed under the OFL v1.1.

 All rights, trademarks, copyrights, concepts, etc. of the game Coerceo belong to the Coerceo Company.